santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 - **Contradiction** - Claims disappearances are "well recorded" but earlier claimed no wreckage/evidence exists
 - **Cherry-picking** - Mentions "experienced pilots" who believe in it without numbers or names, ignoring airline industry consensus
 - **False dichotomy** - Presents only two options: either the Triangle exists as drawn OR it's a different shape (ignoring that the phenomenon itself might not exist)

+**Page 10 - What the author is discussing:**
+The author continues debating the area's shape, citing various authors' definitions.
+They quote a Coast Guard form letter (File 5720) that acknowledges the "Bermuda or Devil's Triangle" as an "imaginary area" with "high incidence of unexplained losses."
+The Coast Guard defines it as Bermuda-Miami-San Juan, while meteorologists use different boundaries.
+The author suggests readers will draw their own conclusions about the shape from a map on page 36.
+They mention maritime awareness of disappearances in the area contributing to legends like "Sea of Lost Ships" in the Sargasso Sea, claiming disappearances have increased since the 1860s.

+**Analysis:**

+- **Cherry-picking** - Uses Coast Guard's acknowledgment of the area while ignoring they call it "imaginary"
+- **Irrelevant conclusion** - Still arguing about shape rather than whether unusual disappearances occur
+- **Base rate neglect continues** - Claims "high incidence" and "increasing frequency since 1860s" without comparing to other ocean areas
+- **Confirmation bias** - Interprets administrative acknowledgment (Coast Guard form letter) as validation of the phenomenon

+The author misrepresents skeptical sources as supporting evidence while continuing to avoid providing actual comparative data.